Week 2 of 4: Instrumentation and Noise Characterization

 return np.sum((y_data - y_fit)**2)Before running any code, answer these prediction questions in your notebook:

-Make a contour plot of \(\chi^2(w,b)\) and tweak the plot range until you see the minimum.
+Make a contour plot of \(\chi^2(w,b)\) and tweak the plot range until you see the minimum (see Figure 1 for an example of what a well-tuned plot looks like).
 You can use AI assistance or the code below.
 The goal is to interpret the result, not to write the code from scratch.

-# Create a grid of width and center values
+# Create a grid of center and width values

 # Calculate chi-squared for each combination